 In order to get a medical marijuana card in Michigan, you must get a written certification from a state-licensed doctor.
 Physicians are required to testify that you have one of the qualifying conditions and that marijuana may provide relief from your ailment.

-Here is a list of the Michigan medical marijuana qualifying conditions:
+List of the Michigan qualifying conditions:

 - Alzheimer’s disease